36-Year-Old Pitcher – Free Agent

 Blackburn signed a four-year, $14 million contract extension in March 2010.
 It includes a $8 million club option for the 2014 season.

-Blackburn (forearm) has started throwing, the Minneapolis Star Tribune reports.
+Blackburn has decided to retire, the Minneapolis Star Tribune reports.

 To instantly reveal our fantasy analysis of every player – including Nick Blackburn – simply subscribe now.